shivankhullar/CloudTracker/README.md

 # CloudTracker

 CloudTracker is a tool designed for tracking collections of particles/cells (called clouds for the purposes of this code) in fluid simulations.
+Originally designed for galaxy formation simulations, but can be applied to other contexts easily.
 It's a tool that can be used in post processing to track collections that have already been identified.
 You would have to first use some other tool to identify collections of particles/cells in each snapshot, save them in an HDF5 file with a specific format (see [Documentation](#documentation) for details.)

-It works in two steps: 1) It matches (see [Matcher](#matcher))
+It works in two steps:
+1) It matches (see [Matcher](#matcher)) clouds in two snapshots and identifies parent-child edges (if you think of it as a graph).
+It currently does so for consecutive snapshots, but the code can be modified easily to have arbitrary spacing between snapshots.
+2) It links (see [Linker](#linker)) clouds identified as a parent-child pair (a parent can have more than one child, see below for details on the algorithm).
+The code follows the algorithm listed below, but would have to be modified if you want a different method.
+One can write python code to work with matcher outputs and that may be easier if you want a different way of linking clouds together in chains.

+The code has been divided into these two parts so that it is easier to maintain more control over each part of the process.
+It is useful if someone wants to use just a part of the code (like the matcher), but wants to define their own way of linking entities together.

 ## Table of Contents
 - [Installation](#installation)